 Duff’s legislative achievements include a 2008 package of assistance programs and reforms he created to reduce the number of home foreclosures in the state.
 He has also led efforts in energy conservation and planning, historic preservation, consumer protection and transportation.

 Duff is co-chair of the Appropriations Committee’s Results-based Accountability Subcommittee, which has started a new program to save taxpayers millions of dollars.

 Duff has been honored by numerous civic organizations for his leadership, including the Norwalk YMCA, The Workplace Inc., AARP of Connecticut, the Lockwood-Matthews Mansion Museum, the Save Cranbury Association, the Side-by-Side Charter School, the American Heart Association, and the American Lung Association.

 In September 2004, Duff was one of only 35 legislators nationwide accepted into the Fleming Leadership Institute.
 Just two years later, he was one of only two state legislators chosen to participate in the Emerging Leaders’ Conference, sponsored by the State Legislative Leaders Foundation.

-A native of Norwalk, Duff moved to Virginia to earn his degree in political science from Lynchburg College.
+A native of Norwalk, Duff moved to Virginia to earn his degree in political science from University of Lynchburg.
 He honed his political skills as a student senator, campus leader, and intern for U.S. Senator Christopher Dodd (D-Conn).
 After graduation, he returned to Norwalk where he took a position as a substitute teacher from 1993 to 1995.

 Prior to his election to the Senate, Duff represented the people of Norwalk’s 137th Assembly District for three years.
 He is a real estate professional with William Pitt Sotheby’s International Realty.
 He and his wife Tracey have two sons.